battlecode/battlehack20-scaffold/README.md

 Read more about Battlehack 2020 at https://bh2020.battlecode.org!

 ## Installation
-To install the engine as a local package, run
+To install the engine as a local package, open your [terminal](https://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it) and run
 ```
-$ pip install --user --upgrade battlehack20
+pip install --user --upgrade battlehack20
 ```

 (Depending on how your pip is set up, you may need to replace `pip` with `pip3`.)